lbrn/lbrn-jekyll/events/bioinformatics-conference/registration.markdown

 title: Registration and Posters
 ---

-#### Monday, March 30th, 2015 is the deadline to register for the conference.
+#### Wednesday, April 1st, 2015 is the extended deadline to register for the conference.
 *As in previous years, participation (including travel and lodging) will be supported for LBRN faculty, graduate students, undergraduate students, and core members.*

 <div class="well">